-Effective June 1, 2016, anyone (16 years and older) fishing at the ECHPOA pond, officially Church Fork Reservoir, on Elk Creek Drive or in the creek below must obtain a Colorado Parks and Wildlife Fishing License.
+Effective June 1, 2016, anyone (16 years and older) fishing at the ECHPOA pond, officially Church Fork Reservoir, on Elk Creek Drive or in the streams below must obtain a Colorado Parks and Wildlife Fishing License.
 ECHPOA was no longer able to retain a Private Lake Fishing License.
 Click on Unable to Retain a Private Lake Fishing License to learn more.
 These areas are still on private property for members only.
 You must also still be an ECHPOA member and pay for the annual fishing permit.
 ECHPOA fishing badges must still be visibly displayed while fishing.
 Children 12 years old and under must be accompanied by an adult member.

 ECHPOA stocks the pond for membership fishing each year, usually late spring, with rainbow, yellow and cutthroat trout, when available.
 We have established a few regulations which everyone is expected to follow.
 Please refer to and read the Fishing Regulations page.

 We have picnic tables, a fire pit, fishing dock, fish food dispenser, several trash containers (also used for cigarette butts and tangled fishing line), and a leveled play area for your pond enjoyment.
 A burn permit is required to have an open fire.
 ECHPOA has a burn permit, but, you must call in each day with our burn permit number before starting a fire.
 Both the permit and phone number can be found on the back of your membership card.

 Wildlife can be seen in and around the pond.
 Please be considerate of all wildlife, including nesting ducks, geese, squirrels, rabbits, elk, deer and moose.
 The fish food in the dispenser is intended to allow people to have an opportunity to see the fish especially from the dock.
 It is NOT to be used to “Chum” fish.
 Please do not feed the fish in an area where someone is fishing.
 The fish are fed regularly to help promote health and growth, please do not feed the fish anything but the fish food.